helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 		* This should only be stored locally, and completely anonymous
 		* This might potentially fit better as a V2 feature.

 	* Privacy feature : People might not want to betray personal information.
 There should be configurable regions “privacy zones” (i.e. .1 miles around home).
-Strava has this functionality
+Strava has this functionality.
 2. A web portal that has global map that will show where those who are suspected to be ill have been, starting from 72 hours prior to becoming ill.
-	* view 1: local region (i.e. zip code, or 50 mile square radius around a lat/long)
+	* view 1: local region (i.e. zip code, or 50 mile square radius around a lat/long).
+	* web-app has added view: global/regional map, with downsampled hot/cold zones colored by intensity
+		* Potentially a v2 feature

 3. A global location database that stores anonymized location data
 	* global data will likely be too much to process in the browser, so downsampling will need to be processed for the global view

 ### What it is
+* The goal is to help users know:
+	1. what areas to avoid
+	2. when to do a full-clean of their things.

 * A webportal with granularity down to 10m (whatever gps/wifi-network-mapping provides) showing places that suspected-ill people have gone
-* The goal is to help people know: what areas to avoid, and when to do a full-clean of their things.

 ### What it is not
 * A way to communicate between individuals (this is not a messaging app, and all information will be anonymized)
 * A public API endpoint for querying where ill people are (yet?)
 * A green stamp for businesses/houses that they are "covid-19-free"
 * A way for organizations to track down ill people
-* A way for anyone but user to know information about their potential illness.
+* A way for anyone but the user to know information about their potential illness.

 ### Design
 High-level design: